MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata.md

 Sample data is simulated credit card fraud data (the ccFraud dataset), partitioned into training and scoring datasets.
 The data file is included in **RevoScaleR**.

-### Create the training data table

 Use an R IDE or **Rgui** to complete these taks.
 Be sure to use the R executables found at this location: C:\Program Files\Microsoft\R Client\R_SERVER\bin\x64 (either Rgui.exe if you are using that tool, or an R IDE pointing to C:\Program Files\Microsoft\R Client\R_SERVER).

+## Create the training data table

 1. Store the database connection string in an R variable.
-Here are two examples of valid ODBC connection strings for SQL Server: one using a SQL login, and one for Windows integrated authentication.
+Below are two examples of valid ODBC connection strings for SQL Server: one using a SQL login, and one for Windows integrated authentication.

    Be sure to modify the server name, user name, and password as appropriate.

     **SQL login**
     ```R